 IP professionals navigate the complex legal landscape of patents, trademarks, copyrights, and trade secrets, ensuring inventors, artists, and businesses get the protection they deserve.

-Professionals in this role can seek employment in a science-related capacity such as working with pharmaceutical companies or medical organisations in protecting the company's innovations in a new drug or medical technologies.
-IP Specialists then work closely with an organistion to ensure the uniqueness and patentability of innovations and assists with patent applications.
+Professionals in this role can find roles in a science-related capacity, such as working with pharmaceutical companies or medical organisations in protecting the company's innovations in a new drug or medical technologies.
+IP Specialists then work closely with an organisation to ensure the uniqueness and patentability of innovations and assist with patent applications.

 A science graduate can excel in this career path by leveraging their analytical skills, reporting efficiency and overall scientific knowledge.